Oklahoma Licensing Requirements for Audiologists and Speech-Language Pathologists

 - Applicants fulfilling the supervised clinical experience must obtain a license.

-- Applicants that meet the requirements for licensure are eligible for a temporary license, following a credentials review, that is valid until the next regular Board of Examiners meeting.
+- Applicants that meet the requirements for licensure are eligible for a temporary license, following a credentials review that is valid until the next regular Board of Examiners meeting.

-20 clock hours per two-year period
+20 clock hours per two-year period, including three hours of professional ethics.

 For information on Oklahoma telepractice requirements, visit State Telepractice Requirements.